[ loo-si-duh ]

 Question 1 of 10

 A bet is synonymous with a wager, but what does it mean in New York?

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020

 Example sentences from the Web for camera lucida

-Now remove the cap which fits on the eye-piece, and fix on the camera lucida as shown in the illustration (see Fig. 6).
+Now remove the cap of the eye-piece, and fix the camera-lucida in its stead.

 Then came illustrations, which at first were camera-lucida drawings in pencil smoothed out with pen and ink.The Appendages, Anatomy, and Relationships of Trilobites|Percy Edward Raymond